elemprod/lptask/docs/task_state.md

 The flow chart shows higher priority interrupt event occurring while the processor was executing an ISR as a result of a different interrupt.
-This can only happen on a platform which supports nested interrupts which many modern processors do.
+This can only happen on a platform which supports nested interrupts, which many modern processors do.
 A nested interrupt has the same access restrictions as a single interrupt.
 <br clear="left"/>